 In the case of downed trees and limbs, be wary of nearby power lines that could have been caught in the branches.
 Avoid standing beneath broken, hanging branches, and in the case of branches that have fallen on roofs or cars, or any branches that are too large to be handled personally, call your local tree service.
 Remember: your safety comes first!
 They will have all the equipment to handle the situation safely and effectively, without causing any more damage to you, the tree, or the surrounding area.

-With imminent spring snowstorms, take the time to learn how you can best protect your trees and bushes.
-Help ensure that they will be looking their best come summer, and help them remain happy and healthy for years to come!
+With imminent spring snowstorms, take the time to learn how you can best protect your trees and bushes in winter.
+Help ensure that they will be looking their best-come summer, and help them remain happy and healthy for years to come!

 Tabachnik, Sam.
 “Late spring snowstorm damage your trees?
 Here’s what you need to know.”
 Denver Post.
 21 May 2019.
 Web.
 Date Accessed: 16 April 2020.
 Retrieved from https://www.denverpost.com/2019/05/21/denver-colorado-snow-storm-tree-damage-tips/